readthedocs/ethicalads.io/content/posts/2021-marketing-funnel.md

 * An advertiser prospect fills out the "contact us" form on the Advertiser page which leads to a conversion (new advertiser account and paid invoice)
-* Publisher prospect fills out the "contact us" form on the Publisher page which leads to a conversion (new publisher account and approved to host paid ads)
+* A prospective publisher fills out the "contact us" form on the Publisher page which leads to a conversion (new publisher account and approved to host paid ads)

 but there are also harder to quantify successes such as: